IMMC-UWaterloo/ARCGen/README.md

 `nWarpCtrlPts`: An integer defining the number of interior control points used for signal registration.
 Default: 0 (disables signal registration)

-`WarpingPenalty`: Afloat defining the penalty factor used during signal registration.
+`WarpingPenalty`: A float defining the penalty factor used during signal registration.
 Default: 1e-2.

+`UseParallel`: A character array used to control if the Parallel Computing Toolbox is used to accelerate signal registration and envelope extraction.
+Thisoption requires MATLAB's Parallel Computing Toolbox.
+Sigificantly reduces runtime for signals of 100K+ points or using 500+ resampling points and corridor resolution points.
+Input options: 'on', 'off' (default).

 `Diagnostics`: A character array used to activate diagnostic plots.
 Useful for tracing anomalous behaviours.
 Options: 'off' (default), 'on', 'detailed'.